 Our Place in Space

 There’s no place like home!
 Begin your journey from right here on Earth as we venture from the museum for a whirlwind trip through the solar system.
 Take an unforgettable tour through our cosmic neighborhood as you explore the craters of Mercury, stormy Neptune and discover why Earth is so unique.
-The adventure does not end there as we explore nebulae and star clusters of our Milky Way and our galaxy neighbors in space.
+The adventure does not end there as we explore nebulae and star clusters of our Milky Way Galaxy.
 (General Audience)

 Explore our night sky!
 Take a tour of the skies and discover the constellations, planets, nebulae and other stunning night sky objects that can be seen in the night sky.
 Spectacular video imagery will bring viewers up close to black holes, star-forming nebulae and more, showing the newest discoveries in astrophysics while instilling a sense of wonder about our universe.
 (General Audience)

 Fulldome Planetarium Shows

 What does it take to become an astronaut?
 This planetarium show takes you from Earth into space … and beyond!
 The program will be followed by a brief tour of the night sky, using the planetarium’s Zeiss star projector.
 (General Audience)